Voi che sapete: Le nozze di Figaro (W.A. Mozart)

 Noted for her “easy stage manner and refined voice” (Chicago Classical Review), Mezzo-Soprano Lindsay Metzger began her 2019-20 season by returning to Haymarket Opera Company to perform the role of Mauxalinda in Lampe’s The Dragon of Wantley.
 Shortly after, Ms. Metzger returned to Dallas Opera as the mezzo soloist in Stravinsky’s Pulcinella and covered the role of Elle in Poulenc’s La voix humaine.
-A superior interpreter of trouser roles, she looks forward to making her company debut with Austin Opera in the role of Cherubino from Le nozze di Figaro in the fall of 2021 and in early 2022, she will return to the Lyric Opera of Chicago to sing in a workshop of a world premiere TBA and to cover Taller Sister in Missy Mizzoli and Royce Vavrek’s Proving Up.
+A superior interpreter of trouser roles, she looks forward to making her company debut with Austin Opera in the role of Cherubino from Le nozze di Figaro in the fall of 2021 and she will return to the Lyric Opera of Chicago to sing in a workshop of a world premiere TBA and to cover Taller Sister in Missy Mazzoli and Royce Vavrek’s Proving Up.
 In the fall of 2022.
 Ms. Metzger will return to Haymarket Opera Company to sing Nerone in L'incoronazione di Poppea, returns to Dallas Opera to sing Sandman and cover Hansel in Hansel and Gretel, and joined Opera Tampa, covering Nicklausse in Les contes d’Hoffmann.